yowko/Docs.zh-tw/docs/visual-basic/programming-guide/language-features/arrays/how-to-initialize-an-array-variable.md

 ---
-title: HOW TO：初始化陣列變數在 Visual Basic ms.date: 07/20/2015
+title: 'How to: Initialize an Array Variable' ms.date: 07/20/2015
 helpviewer_keywords:
 - variables [Visual Basic], initializing